JMFritz/ca-lab-assignment/docs/lab/create-lambda-function.md

 ## Introduction

-AWS Lambda is ...

-- Create lambda function
-- Configure environment variables
-- Add code
+In this Lab step, you will create a new AWS Lambda function using the AWS Management Console.

 ## Instructions